Missing Music Policy:

 Solo and Ensemble

 Solo and Ensemble is an annual state-wide and regional competition held for high school students between grades 9-12 of any instrumental or choral class.
 Students are permitted to perform a solo, or participate in a small or large ensemble in front of a judge who offers verbal and written critique and when applicable decide on winners in each category.
 These winners then advance from district competitions to represent their schools at state competition in Ellensburg, WA.
 Pieces must be less than 8.5 minutes long, and students will have the opportunity to sign up for one of these positions through his/her orchestra director.
 Ratings given at the competition range from a 1+ (Most superior rating achievable—indicates mastery of a piece and qualifies an individual to be considered for state) and a 5- (Indicates a very poor performance and mastery of a piece performed for a judge during the competition and does not qualify for state consideration).
 While Evergreen students are encouraged to participate, there is certainly no grade requirement or credit awarded other than extracurricular points achieved at the end of the year towards lettering in orchestra.
+Students should also be aware that All-State weekend typically falls on the same weekend as the Concerto Concert.
 More details regarding the Solo and Ensemble Competition rules and regulations can be found online at the WMEA website.
-The link is provided below, and all other questions or concerns can be directed at Mr. Longman.
+The link is provided below, and all other questions or concerns can be directed at Ms. Weitzsacker.